redhat-developer/devconsole-operator/openshift-ci/README.md

 So, Python 3 is a perquisite to run lint.

 The GolangCI Lint program runs multiple Go lint tools against the repository.
-GolangCI Lint is runs lint concurrently and complete execution in few seconds.
+GolangCI Lint runs lint concurrently and completes execution in few seconds.
 But there is one caveat, it requires lots of memory.
 The memory limit has been increased to 6GB to accommodate the requirement.
 As of now there is no configuration provided to run